Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Reno, NV 89503

 Northern Nevada HOPES is a nonprofit community health center in downtown Reno that provides free, confidential HIV and hepatitis C testing, as part of its Change Point program.
 Testing involves a finger stick test that looks for antibodies in the blood and supplies results in 15 to 20 minutes.
 It also offers safer sex kits.
-Clinic hours for this program are Monday through Friday, from 12:00 p.m. to 2:30 p.m., with services open to the public.
-HOPES performs chlamydia, gonorrhea, and syphilis testing by appointment only (call 775-997-7519).
-Fees are covered by Medicaid or the HOPES sliding fee scale.
+Clinic hours for this program are Monday through Thursday, from 3:00 p.m. to 6:30 p.m., with services open to the public.
+HOPES performs chlamydia, gonorrhea, and syphilis testing.
+HCV and HIV Rapid Testing is FREE.
+STI Testing and PrEP require insurance or HOPES Sliding Fee Scale for those without insurance.
+Fist-Come, First-Served.
+If you prefer to schedule an appointment, please call 775-997-7519.

 580 West 5th Street